hax/Slides/README.md

 This is a very new framework which only be tested under recent Chrome/Firefox, but it should work on any HTML5 browser.

 HTML5 API this framework used:

 * document.querySelectorAll

 * Element.classList (compatibility patch in plan)

 * popstate event (I plan to add compatibility patch for old browsers which not support popstate event in near future)

 * window.fullScreen / fullscreenchange event (Mozilla-only API but a compatibility patch included)

 * document.enableStyleSheetsForSet (CSSOM API, compatibility patch included though the implementation is not correct as spec)

+CSS features this framework used:

+* media query (min-width)

+* css3 animation (WebKit extension, so u may not see animation in non-WebKit browsers)

 Note: In general, all compatibility patches will be factor out and move to another project https://github.com/hax/homemade-html5 in the future